bayanka99/popcorn_palace/Instructions.md

    ```

    This will spin up a PostgreSQL instance on the default port 5432.
-You can modify the connection details in the application.properties if needed.
+You can modify the connection details in the application.yaml if needed.

    you can access the database through the terminal using these commands:
    ```bash